13 20 As A Percent

 Q: How do I calculate percentages of larger numbers?

 A: To calculate the percentage of a larger number, simply multiply the number by the percentage (expressed as a decimal).
-For example, to find 65% of 500, you would calculate 500 * 0.65 = 325.
+Here's one way to look at it: to find 65% of 500, you would calculate 500 * 0.65 = 325.

 Q: What are some common percentage errors to avoid?